Free Boat (Vessel) Bill of Sale Form | PDF | Word

 • Brief Selling Point

-• Price – Enter the sales price that you have decided upon when calculating the vessel’s value.
+• Price – Enter the sales price you have decided upon when calculating the vessel’s value.

 • Location – Where is the boat currently located?